billgewrgoulas/Multithreaded-Server/README.md

 Also the implementation gives priority to readers.
 For the tests , a multithreaded client is used for request feeding .

-When a new request arrives a new thread is dispatched by the server to serve the request.
+When a new request arrives the producer thread waits for a consumer thread to become available and dispatches it to serve the request.

 ![alt text](https://github.com/billgewrgoulas/Multithreaded-Server/blob/main/des.png?raw=true)

 # Usage

 Run the server with ./server then in a new terminal do ./client .
-You can also use the custom signal handler with CTRL-Z to terminate the server and see the stats.
+You can also use the custom signal handler with CTRL-Z to terminate the server and see the stats for various number of consumer threads and queue size.